solution10/graphql-relay-helpers/CONTRIBUTING.md

 We reserve the right to reject pull requests that don't meet our standards, or veer away from the project's goals, or potentially increase the scope beyond a reasonable level of effort to maintain.

-If you're unsure about whether a feature would be a good fit - please use the Discussions or Issue tracker to discuss it to save you wasting effort.
+If you're unsure about whether a feature would be a good fit; please use the Discussions or Issue tracker to discuss it to save you wasting effort.

-Forks are also welcome and encouraged - it's open source, be open!
+Forks are also welcome and encouraged; it's open source, be open!
 Please try to contribute back if you can though.

+We use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style of commit message to automate versioning and release notes.
+Please follow that convention.

 ### Ask questions in Discussions